delton137/delton137.github.io/_drafts/loneliness.md

 ---
-id: 201824
-title: Curing chronic loneliness
-date: 2018-02-04T01:47:20+00:00
-author: delton137
-layout: post
-permalink: /2018/02/04/curing-chronic-loneliness
-categories:
-  - data science
-  - machine learning
-  - Python
-tags:
+TO_DO :
+check logs - was I lonely during my senior year of college
 ---
 For a long time, I lived by myself without feeling that lonely.
 In my senior year of college, for instance, I was a complete closet case.
 I think I drowned out that loneliness by masturbating to porn and chatting with random people on Omegle.

-While I was always quite a bit of a "loner" growing up, it wasn't until my 3rd year of graduate school that my serious struggles with loneliness began.
+While I was always quite a bit of a "loner" growing up, it wasn't until my 2nd year of graduate school that my serious struggles with loneliness began.
+Since then I am still lonely quite often but in this blog I hope to share some methods for reducing loneliness.

-The nadir of my loneliness probably reached it's peak
+## Chronic loneliness and depression
 At some point, the loneliness got into what I think of as "chronic" territory.
 In this phase, the loneliness of past became a burden which I constantly carried.
 Random thoughts and things in my environment would elicit painful memories.
 For instance, when I was going to chipotle I would think about how I've been going to Chipotle by myself for so long, and how I used to sit outside Cabo Fresh as a graduate student all by myself and feel lonely and sad.
-It was difficult to go running, for fear it would trigger memories of loneliness.
+It was difficult to go running, because it would trigger memories of loneliness.

 Another example is thinking of coffee and then thinking of the coffee they gave us at the graduate school orientation, and then thinking about how I used to get angry because the building at Stony Brook sucked so much.